dev-sm8350/susfs4ksu/README.md

 2. Then run `./build_ksu_module.sh` to build the KernelSU module.

 ## Usage of ksu_susfs ##
-- Run ksu_susfs in root shell for usages.
+- Run ksu_susfs in root shell for detailed usages.

 ## Known Issues ##
 - mnt_id_reorder feature causes bootloop for non-gki devices, more test is needed.
+- sus_path makes the target path hidden from 'ls' command for process uid < 2000, but it is still accessible.

 ## Credits ##
 - KernelSU: https://github.com/tiann/KernelSU